millermedeiros/esformatter/CONTRIBUTING.md

 folder should try to test the *opposite* of the default settings whenever possible.

-To run the tests install the devDependencies by running `npm install .` (only required once) and then run `npm test`.
+To run the tests install the devDependencies by running `npm install` (only required once) and then run `npm test`.

 `mocha` source code was edited to provide better error